Walter Tunbridge: Biography

 On 7 April 1904 Tunbridge married Leila Emily Brown in Brisbane, and later extended his firm to include a Melbourne branch, where he based himself until 1914.
 Appointed censor for the 3rd Military District in August 1914, he was swiftly promoted to deputy chief censor and before the month was out returned to the military as a lieutenant-colonel in the Australian Imperial Force.
 Given command of the 1st Australian Division Ammunition Park (Mechanical Transport), Tunbridge and his units arrived in England in February 1915, where they were incorporated into the British Army as the 300th and 301st Mechanical Transport Companies and sent to France in July.
 Influential in various reorganisations of the mechanical transport units, Tunbridge was appointed to command the 1 Anzac Corps Ammunition Park on 25 April 1916 and following a reorganisation in January 1917 became senior mechanical operator of the 1 Anzac Corps.
 During the Third Battle of Ypres his responsibilities covered the entire AIF contingent in France.

 Tunbridge was promoted colonel in June 1918.
 He had been mentioned in despatches five times during the war, was appointed Companion of the Order of St Michael and St George in 1917, a Commander of the Order of the British Empire in 1919 and made brevet colonel of the Australian Military Forces.
 He was placed on the Retired List with the honorary rank of brigadier general on 1 January 1920, and returned to architecture until his retirement in the 1930s.
 Tunbridge died in Hawthorn, Victoria, on 11 October 1943 and was survived by his wife and three children.

+Legacy

+Tunbridge's works through his family firm, particularly in Townsville are still evident across its city and fringe suburbs.
+The Australian Institute of Architects has named the Queensland-based award the Walter and Oliver Tunbridge Award for Building of the Year in his honor.